 16 Things I Wish I Had Known Before Going to Poland

 To save you from reading an elaborate intro (or to save me from writing one - you'll never know!), today I'm sharing all of the things I wish I had known before going to Poland.
 From things I wish I had researched better, to things I wish people had told me and things I hope will help anyone headed to this beautiful country.
 Because if you love to travel but could do without Europe's overrated destinations, you'll be pleasantly surprised in Poland.

 1. They don't use Euro in Poland

 I should have known that, despite being in the European Union, Poland does not use euro.
 The national currency in Poland is złoty (pronounced zwoty) and a quick google search would have told me so.
 Instead, I didn't find out until the night before we left for Poland which, I'll admit, was a rookie mistake.
 Złoty is abbreviated as PLN or zł and groszy is the equivalent to cents in Poland.
-The odd hotel or restaurant may accept euro or dollars but ATM's and exchange counters can be found throughout the counter so you won't have a problem getting local currency.
+The odd hotel or restaurant may accept euro or dollars but ATM's and exchange counters can be found throughout the country so you won't have a problem getting local currency.

 2. Yes, they Speak English

 After their native tongue, English is the second most common language spoken in Poland.
 It's taught in schools and almost anyone working in the tourism industry of a big city speaks English to some degree.
 You may not hear it in small towns and among older locals but you'll get by just fine in the country's top tourist destinations.
 And while I can attest to the fact that many speak English, I've also witnessed that, if asked, many pretend not to understand when shy or afraid to reveal their accent.
 I heard "Sorry for my bad English" quite often despite their English being better than my Polish.

 3. It won't hurt you to Learn Polish